mesalock-linux/mesalock-distro/README.md

 MesaLock Linux in a docker container.

   1. Copy rootfs into the docker directory: `cp build/rootfs.tar.gz mesalockrootfs-dockerfile/`
-  2. Build the docker image: `docker build --rm -t mesalock-linux/mesalock-linux mesalockrootfs-dockerfile`
+  2. Build the docker image: `docker build --rm -t mesalocklinux/mesalock-linux mesalockrootfs-dockerfile`
-  3. Run the image and expeience MesaLock Linux: `docker run --rm -it mesalock-linux/mesalock-linux`
+  3. Run the image and expeience MesaLock Linux: `docker run --rm -it mesalocklinux/mesalock-linux`

+The latest rootfs image with all pacakges are pushed to [Docker Hub](https://hub.docker.com/r/mesalocklinux/mesalock-linux/).
+You can also directly run the image with the repo name `mesalocklinux/mesalock-linux`.

 ### Example: hosting web servers